raghav0818/SUTD-CALENDAR-BOT/README.md

 Windows Users: Check "Add Python to PATH" during installation.

-📦 FIRST TIME Installation
+📦 Installation

 Download this repository (Code > Download ZIP) and Unzip it.

 Open the extracted folder.

-* For Windows Users
+For ALL Users (Windows & Mac)
+We have included a universal installer script to automatically install the required libraries for you.

+Run the installer:

-    Double-click the setup_windows.bat file.
+Windows: Double-click the install.py file.

-* For Mac Users

-    * Open your Terminal.

-    * Type sh  (with a space).

-    * Drag and drop the setup_mac.sh file into the terminal.

-    * Press Enter.

-This will automatically install all required libraries.
+Mac: Right-click install.py > Select Open With > Python Launcher.
+(If that doesn't work, open Terminal and run python3 install.py)

+Wait for the "Success" message window or text.

 🚀 How to Use